 What eligibility criteria do project teams need to meet?

-To be eligible for funding, all research teams must include at least one IHPI faculty member who attends the September 27 Kick-Off event.
-We encourage all interested faculty to attend, as the Kick-Off Event will provide an opportunity to network with both IHPI- and non-IHPI-faculty members and to form research teams.
-We expect successful teams to have members from at least two schools/colleges at the University of Michigan.
+To be eligible for funding, all research teams must include at least one IHPI faculty member who attended the September 27 Kick-Off event.
+We also expect successful teams to have members from at least two schools/colleges at the University of Michigan.